 quality education and making ends meet.

-Please read the following information before completing your application for Tuition Assistance:
+Please read the following information before completing your FACTS application:

-- A complete application must be made through FACTS Grant Aid.
-The online application offers an opportunity to have all facets of a family income and expenditure examined.
-There are no financial cutoff levels.
+1. A complete application must be made through FACTS.
+The online application offers an opportunity to have all facets of a family's income and expenditures examined.
+There are no financial cut-off levels.

-- The student must maintain a minimum 2.75 GPA average at each semester (December and June) grading period and a satisfactory discipline record.
-Failure to uphold both standards will result in the remainder of the award being canceled and full tuition charged.
+4. The student must maintain a minimum 2.75 GPA average at each semester (December and June) grading period and a satisfactory discipline record.
+Failure to uphold both standards will result in the remainder of the subsidies granted under the Tuition Model being canceled and the full cost of educating the student being charged.